 The JMC’s activities include a research network, "Current Issues" seminars, lectures, conferences, and thematic workshops.
 We also contribute to North American Studies education, including writing and publishing workshops for doctoral students, and provide resources for the public.
 All of our researchers offer frequent commentary on the histories, societies, politics, and cultures of North American nations and their transnational liaisons.

-Our vision is to strengthen Finnish, inter-Nordic, inter-European, and trans-Atlantic research collaboration and to serve as the main forum in Finland to facilitate North American Studies dialogue.
+Our mission is to strengthen Finnish, inter-Nordic, inter-European, and trans-Atlantic research collaboration and to serve as the main forum in Finland to facilitate North American Studies dialogue.